LoL accounts restocked

 Apex Tier Reset

-A hard reset of all Master, Grandmaster, and Challenger accounts in North America, Europe, Brazil, Latin America, and Turkey was applied on April 29.
+A hard reset of all Master, Grandmaster, and Challenger accounts in North America, Europe, Brazil, Latin America North, and Turkey hit on April 29.
 Everyone in these tiers dropped to Master 0 LP and rebuilt from scratch.
 New LP cutoffs were set at 800 LP for Challenger and 400 LP for Grandmaster.
-Korea, China, OCE, Vietnam, LAS, Japan, and Russia were not included in the reset.
+Korea, China, OCE, Vietnam, LAS, Japan, and Russia never got the reset, and Riot later confirmed no other region will.

 Harsher Dodge Penalties at High Elo